 If you still can't get past the fact that Peter Jackson's Hobbit films are more prequels to his LOTR movies than an adaptation of the book, The Desolation of Smaug won't win you over.
 There is a love story added for the movie which involved one of the dwarves and a female elf.
 Although this subplot is unnecessary and could've been cut, I actually thought it worked well and fit naturally with the story.
 It also helped tie in the elves to this movie more which makes sense given the stronger connection to LOTR the Hobbit movies have when compared to the books.

-The decision to make three movies out of The Hobbit is still a stretch but the pacing is better here.
+The decision to make three movies out of The Hobbit is still a stretch but the pacing is better this time around.
 That said, The Desolation of Smaug leaves the story off near the end of the book.
 I guess this means we'll see a lot more of the final battles and there will be more added material in the next one.
 The final part of this film trilogy, The Hobbit: There and Back Again, comes out in December 2014.

 Wednesday, February 26, 2014